Skip to main content

 Cat finds holiday campaigns particularly challenging, because she wants to avoid doing something stale or overdone.
 “We try to be a little zanier,” she says.
 Like the prank campaign they sent on April Fools’ Day to introduce Social Print 2.0, a virtual reality visor that lets you “virtually” print your photos.
 Or the campaign for last Valentine’s Day, which invited customers to submit their ideal romantic dinner menus for a chance to have it prepared by the Social Print Studio team.

-For other campaign ideas, they might pull from current events, like their political action campaign that encouraged customers to use their Post app for iPhone to send free postcards to representatives.
+For other campaign ideas, they might pull from current events, like their political action campaign.

 They also create campaigns based on customer trends, like how 30% of the photos they print are of babies.